 Moreover, PCIe adapters also require a fairly complex installation process that can prove daunting for first-timers.

-Your motherboard’s configuration can also be a hindrance when installing a PCIe WiFi adapter, especially if you’ve stuffed other hardware in the system.
+Your motherboard’s configuration can also hinder installing a PCIe WiFi adapter, especially if you’ve stuffed other hardware in the system.

 Installing a PCIe to your desktop PC’s motherboard shouldn’t be an extremely tall order.
-You’ll need to turn off the computer and open the casing to expose the motherboard.
+You must turn off the computer and open the casing to expose the motherboard.

 Open PCIe slots usually sit near the graphics card slot.
 Once you’ve installed the PCIe expansion card, the drivers should install automatically when you turn the desktop on.